Opt-In Art: Learning Art Styles Only from Few Examples: Experiments

-The evaluation results are presented in Table \ref{tab:model_performance}.
-We observe that all models perform similarly on the Art-Free dataset.
-However, there is a performance gap when evaluated on the COCO dataset, which can be attributed to several factors.
-First, the SAM dataset includes blurred faces and license plates to protect the identities of individuals, which may affect performance.
-Second, the automatically generated captions in the SAM dataset are significantly longer than those in the COCO dataset, introducing a bias toward longer captions.
-Lastly, our limited resources prevented us from conducting larger-scale training, which impacts our model's competitiveness compared to the other two models.
+The evaluation results are shown in Table \ref{tab:model_performance}.
+We observe that all models perform similarly on the Blank Canvas dataset.
+However, there is a performance gap on the COCO dataset, which can be attributed to several factors.
+First, COCO contains artistic images, whereas our model was trained exclusively on natural photographs, creating a domain mismatch.
+Additionally, the Blank Canvas dataset includes blurred faces and license plates to protect individuals' identities, which may impact performance.
+Furthermore, the automatically generated captions in the Blank Canvas dataset tend to be significantly longer than those in COCO, introducing a bias toward longer captions.
+Finally, our model was trained on a smaller scale due to resource limitations, which may also contribute to performance differences.
 We believe that increasing both the number of images and the training duration would significantly enhance the model's performance.
+Our model can nevertheless be edited and personalized with common methods (see SM \ref{sup:editing}).

-\paragraphcustom{Artistic Knowledge Check} In \Cref{fig:prior_knowledge}, we conduct experiments with prompts referencing famous artworks reveal a clear difference between Stable Diffusion v1.4 (SD1.4) and our Art-Free Diffusion.
-While SD1.4 accurately reproduces the queried artworks, our model generates random images with no recognizable artistic style, underscoring its lack of prior knowledge of artworks.
-Unlike traditional models that replicate artistic styles, our model contains no embedded artistic information.
+\paragraphcustom{Painting Knowledge Check.} In \Cref{fig:prior_knowledge}, we conduct experiments with prompts referencing famous paintings that reveal a clear difference between Stable Diffusion v1.4 (SD1.4) and Blank Canvas Diffusion.
+While SD1.4 accurately reproduces the queried artworks, our model generates images with no recognizable artistic style, underscoring its lack of prior knowledge of most famous paintings.
+Unlike traditional models, our model contains no embedded artistic-style information (see SM \ref{sup:art_agnostic} for more experiments).